 Schools are not the investigating agency when there are child protection concerns.
 We will, however, contribute to the investigation and assessment processes as required.
-Name of School recognises the importance of multiagency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.
+Fritwell CE School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.

-• The School Leadership Team and DSL will work to establish strong and cooperative relationships with relevant professionals in other agencies.
+The School Leadership Team and DSL/DDSL will work to establish strong and cooperative relationships with relevant professionals in other agencies.